deepset-ai/haystack/README.rst

 1) DocumentStores
 ---------------------

-Haystack has an extensible DocumentStore-Layer, which is storing the documents for our search.
-We recommend Elasticsearch, but have also more light-weight options for fast prototyping.
+Haystack offers different options for storing your documents for search.
+We recommend Elasticsearch, but have also light-weight options for fast prototyping and will soon add DocumentStores that are optimized for embeddings (FAISS & Co).

 Elasticsearch (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^